ConvertKit/convertkit-wordpress/TESTING.md

 ## Prerequisites

-If you haven't yet set up your local development environment with the Kit (formerly ConvertKit) Plugin repository installed, refer to the [Setup Guide](SETUP.md).
+If you haven't yet set up your local development environment with the ConvertKit Plugin repository installed, refer to the [Setup Guide](SETUP.md).

 If you haven't yet created a branch and made any code changes to the Plugin, refer to the [Development Guide](DEVELOPMENT.md)